jeepchenup/Spring-in-Action/README.md

 Although most of the source code implementations are available in this book, there are a few details that do not fit in.

-At the same time, our local environment is different, which may lead to some detailed configuration differences.Above factors, prompted me to rewrite a complete source code.
+At the same time, our local environment is different, which may lead to some detailed configuration differences.
+Above factors prompted me to rewrite a complete source code.